Randal MacDonnell, 1st Earl of Antrim: Lord of the Route

 His brother James died suddenly on 13 April 1601 at Dunluce Castle, leaving the eldest son Alistair Carragh (or Alexander), but MacDonnell was designated as successor by tanistry.
 Foreseeing the failure of the rebellion, MacDonnell started negotiating his submission with the Lord Deputy, Mountjoy, who knighted him on 13 May 1602.
 In August 1602 he submitted to the lord deputy at Tullyhogue, offering to serve against Tyrone in Fermanagh with five hundred foot and forty horse at his own expense.
 His example had a good effect in the north.

 James I acceded on 24 Mar 1603 and MacDonnell soon received signs of royal favour.
 On 28 May 1603, he was granted the Route and the Glynns, extending from Larne to Coleraine, nearly 340,000 acres.
 To this in the following year was added the island of Rathlin.

 Marriage

 Before his marriage, MacDonnell fathered three sons, all of whom were probably illegitimate.
-One, known as Morrisne or Maurice MacDonnell, would be hanged at Coleraine in 1643 for his share in the rebellion of 1641; another, Francis MacDonnell, became a Franciscan monk, and the third was James.
+One, known as Morrisne or Maurice MacDonnell, would be hanged at Coleraine in 1643 for his share in the rebellion of 1641; another, Francis MacDonnell, became a Franciscan friar, and the third was James.

-In 1604 MacDonnell married Aellis, Elice, or Alice, who would die in 1665, third daughter of Hugh O'Neill by his fourth wife Catherine Magennis.
+In 1604 MacDonnell married Aellis, Elice, or Alice, who would die in 1665, third daughter of Hugh O'Neill by his second wife Siobhán O'Donnell.

 Randal and Ellis had two sons: